Barnaby Joyce tests positive for COVID while on US trip

-Deputy Prime Minister Barnaby Joyce says he has tested positive for COVID while in the US on a work trip.
+Deputy Prime Minister Barnaby Joyce has tested positive for COVID while in the US on a work trip.

 In a statement early on Thursday (Wednesday afternoon in Washington DC), Mr Joyce’s office said he had experienced “mild symptoms and chose to get tested”.